t-mart/wap/docs/config.rst

 ``dirs``
 ^^^^^^^^

 **Required**.
-A list of directories to include in your packaged addon.
+A ``list`` of directories to include in your packaged addon and their TOC file data.

-Many small addons will only contain a single ``dirs`` item, but more complex ones will have many.
+Many addons will only contain a single ``dirs`` item, but more complex ones can have many.

+.. _config-dirs-path:

 ``dirs[*].path``
 ^^^^^^^^^^^^^^^^

 **Required**.
-The path, relative to the project root directory, of the directory you'd like to include in your packaged addon.
+The path, relative the parent directory of the configuration file, of the directory to include in your packaged addon.

 This cannot be a file -- it must be a directory because only directories are installable into WoW addons folders.